magnetikonline/docker-nginx/README.md

 	-d /path/to/docroot
 ```

-To pass Nginx logs back to host:
+Or to additionally pass Nginx logs back to host:

 ```sh
 $ ./run.sh \